hanhanwu/Hanhan_Data_Science_Practice/Outliers_and_Clustering/ReadMe.md

 ### PyOD - An Outlier Detection Python Library
 * My code - Basic PyOD:https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/Outliers_and_Clustering/try_PyOD.ipynb
   * Test on Simulated Data: PyOD provides functions to generate simulated data which allows you to set anomalies proportion
+  * In 2D Simulated Data Experiment
+    * There are only 200 records, 200*200 meshgrid points need to calculate anomaly scores, but these algorithms performed very slow in PyOD, even running for hours without output:
+      * LSCP, SOS, LOCI
+   * More observations can be found in the IPython
 * All the algorithms it supports: https://pyod.readthedocs.io/en/latest/
   * Linear Models
     * PCA (Principle Component Analysis)